markramach/spring-boot-prototype-ansible/README.md

 		</configuration>
 	</plugin>

 As you can see, we have defined the Ansible inventory and playbook that will be used during the plugin execution.
 Also, we have defined several variables that will be made available to the playbook.
-These allows the docker container configuration to be dynamic during the build process.
+These allow the docker container configuration to be dynamic during the build process.

 ### Run The Playbook